 Hypoxic brain injury can be more harmful to a fetus, newborn, or infant because of their developing brains.
 Children may also be more difficult to evaluate for brain injuries and brain damage may only become evident as the child develops.
 A parent may not even learn of their child's injury until years later.

-Anoxia and hypoxia are common causes for birth injuries, where the child has their oxygen supply cut off for a period of time.
+Anoxia and hypoxia are common causes of birth injuries, where the child has their oxygen supply cut off for a period of time.
 Lack of oxygen at birth can lead to developmental delays, brain damage, and death.
 Common causes of lack of oxygen for birth injuries include:

 - Nuchal umbilical cord (wrapped around the neck)